turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 - String: any characters wrapped in quotation marks (single or double quotes) - often just normal text/words

-- Object: like a hash in Ruby
+- Object: like a hash in Ruby - access data using bracket or dot notation

-- Array: like an array in Ruby
+- Array: like an array in Ruby - access data using bracket notation

 </section>